Appealing to the DVLA

-a campaign to reverse the recent legislative changes
+A campaign to reverse the recent legislative change.

-If you have been touring or working abroad for any length of time, live on a canal boat, full time in a motorhome or reside in a static caravan, you are probably already aware that the DVLA have recently 'reinterpreted' their long-standing criteria that define the nature of an address to which a driving licence or V5C (the old 'log book') may be registered.
+If you have been living on the cut for any length of time, then you are probably already aware that the DVLA have recently ‘reinterpreted’ their long-standing criteria that define the nature of an address to which a driving licence or V5C (the old ‘log book’) may be registered.
 The DVLA are now insisting that this must be the actual, residential, address of the driver or keeper!

-When pressed, they did concede that registration may be permitted at the address of a relative, friend, Doctor or 'similar?'. . . but only in undefined 'exceptional circumstances'.
-Even if and when such circumstances are accepted (a wholly subjective process and therefore unpredictable) you may then need to provide documentary proof to support any claim to a familial or professional connection.
+When pressed, they did concede that registration may be permitted at the address of a relative, friend, Doctor or ‘similar?’. . . but only in undefined ‘exceptional circumstances’.
+Even if and when such circumstances are accepted you may then be asked to provide documentary proof in support of any claim to a familial or professional connection.

-What is very clear, however, is that the DVLA are now explicitly prohibiting the registration of a driving licence or V5C (the vehicle 'log book') to any address that has been 'commercially provided'.
+What is very clear, however, is that the DVLA are now explicitly prohibiting the registration of a driving licence or V5C to any address that has been ‘commercially provided’.

-This policy is, in our opinion, counterproductive.
-It directly negates their own stated reasons for its implementation; the following is a verbatim quote from the DVLA's response to a letter we sent to them on the 7th October 2019;
+This policy is, in our opinion, discriminative and counterproductive.
+It directly negates their own stated reasons for its implementation; the following is a verbatim quote from the DVLA’s response to a letter we sent to them on the 7th October 2022;

 “The registered keeper of a vehicle needs to provide an address at which they can be easily contactable by post or in person as it helps the DVLA, the police and other enforcement agencies to contact the keeper in the event of a law infringement.”

-. . . but this is precisely why expost, expatpost, canalpost and vanpost exist!
+. . . but this is precisely why van post exists!

 As anyone who has lived without a fixed postal address will attest, it is an act of the purest optimism to expect a brother-in-law, ex-girlfriend, work colleague or elderly parents to receive your mail. . . then remember to take it to the Post Office, address it correctly and apply the appropriate postage.

 And what happens when a well-meaning friend or relative forgets to send you that £90 speeding fine you received two years ago and which has now risen to over £1,200?
-Not a farfetched scenario, invented to illustrate the point, but is exactly what happened to Lin Goode, the editor of CanalsOnline Magazine, and now a customer of expost, just before Christmas!
-By all means ask Lin for yourself. . . firstname.lastname@example.org
+Not a farfetched scenario, invented to illustrate the point, but is exactly what happened to Lin Goode, the editor of CanalsOnline Magazine, and now a customer of canalpost, just before Christmas!
+It is largely for this reason that we will be launching the public campaign in the March 2023 issue of CanalsOnline Magazine!

 Lest this article begins to sound like DVLA bashing, it really isn’t!